fegounna/LLM-Fine-Tuning-for-Music-Generation/README.md

 ```
 ## Acknowledgments

-- Special thanks to our tutor, [Ghadjeres](https://github.com/Ghadjeres), for their invaluable guidance and support throughout this project.
+- Special thanks to our tutor, [Ghadjeres](https://github.com/Ghadjeres), for his guidance and support throughout this project.

 ## Contributors